 Heading back to the Austrian resort of Mayrhofen for our penultimate skiing festival – Snowbombing.

-Held between 4th-9th April 2022, Snowbombing is back with a bang that’s two years in the making.
+Held between 10th-15th April 2023, Snowbombing ski music festival is back with a bang that’s two years in the making.
 As always there will be more music from acts and DJs than you’ll know what to do with, across many stages and venues both on the mountain and in the resort.
 The first wave of the electronic lineup has already been released and features the likes of Camelphat, Andy C and Gorgon City with many more still to be announced.

 As well as epic music there will be plenty of other activities to keep you out of trouble including Bongo’s Bingo, the Snowlympic Games, chairlift speed-dating, mountainside yoga and meditation and spa retreats.
 Plus comedy sets and talks on subjects ranging from sustainability and snowsports to music and culture.